 The most important part to an elopement is hiring a great photographer and videographer.
 Because not all of your family and friends will be there, it is extra important to have every detail captured so they can relive the day with you.

 After the elopement, you can gift significant family members a printed photo album with a hand-written note inside the cover.

 Additionally, you can host a private viewing of the elopement video for just your closest family and friends!
 Make it a fun movie night with popcorn and champagne!

 Hiring a great elopement photographer and videographer will not only help you to relive your best day ever, but will also allow everyone you love to experience it with you even if they weren’t present.

 The beauty of modern technology if that you can have people witness your elopement, even if they aren’t there in the flesh!

 Otherwise, if you want to keep the ceremony intimate and tech free, give your family members a call just before you head out to exchange your vows or right after you’ve made things official.
 Let them pray over you, give you some encouragement or well wishes, and let them know that you wanted them to virtually be a part of your day.

-Send out an elopement announcement (here are some of my favorite elopement announcement cards!), and include a link to an Elopement Experience Fund or a Honeymoon Fund!
+Send out an elopement announcement, and include a link to an Elopement Experience Fund or a Honeymoon Fund!
 This way, your family and friends can treat you to experiences while you are away on your elopement trip.
 They can purchase a couples massage, sunset sail, hot air balloon ride, helicopter tour, snorkeling excursion, whatever it is that you want to do on your trip!
 Family and friends will feel so happy knowing that they contributed to you having the time of your life!

 Lastly, the most effective way to elope without hurting feelings is to have an intentional conversation prior to your announcement.
 Lots of couples ask me how to tell family that you’re eloping, and these are my best tips for breaking the news.